-In order to file assault injury claims for compensation, you need to have been victim of a violent assault and incurred physical or psychological injuries as a result.
+In order to file assault injury claims for compensation, you need to have been the victim of a violent assault and incurred physical or psychological injuries as a result.
 Whether or not the perpetrator has been caught does not have an impact on whether or not you can make assault compensation claims as there is a victim support system in place to compensate victims of crime.

+How much compensation can I get for an assault claim where the assailant is not identified or caught?
 In the UK, there exists a victim compensation scheme which protects victims of crime where the assailant has not been caught or is not in a financial position to pay any amounts of compensation awarded to their victim.
 The Criminal Injuries Compensation Authority has a duty to cover assault compensation pay-outs to victims of crime where the assailant hasn’t been apprehended or they cannot pay the compensation awarded themselves.

 If you have been a witness to a violent assault, then although you haven’t suffered any physical injuries yourself, you may still make assault compensation claims for any psychological injuries that you are suffering.
 This is more common than you would think.
 Often, after becoming a witness of a horrific attack, bystanders, especially those who are close to the victim can suffer flashbacks, anxiety and fear of something similar happening again.
 It is important for these people to also get help should they need it after a violent attack they have seen.

 Witnessing a violent incident can leave you with an array of psychological problems which can have a big impact on your life and your ability to go about your daily life as you did before.
 You may experience symptoms such as nightmares, anxiety, development of phobias, sleep disruption, depression and in extreme cases, post-traumatic stress disorder (PTSD).
-PTSD sufferers can experience traumatic flashbacks and nightmares which can be debilitating and also claim compensation for PTSD.
+People living with PTSD can experience traumatic flashbacks and nightmares which can be debilitating and also claim compensation for PTSD.

-Psychological injuries are not only distressing to live with but they can also disrupt other aspects of your life such as your ability to work which will reduce your income and can leave you in financial difficulties.
+Psychological injuries are not only distressing to live with, but they can also disrupt other aspects of your life such as your ability to work which will reduce your income and can leave you in financial difficulties.
 This is something which can be included in assault injury claims.

-Any personal injury claim can take a while to resolve but especially if there is criminal element to the claim as assault compensation claims can only begin once the criminal case has been heard.
-All assault personal injury claims will take varying amount of times to be resolved but you can usually expect to have to wait a minimum of 6 months before your case is decided upon.
+Any personal injury claim can take a while to resolve but especially if there is a criminal element to the claim as assault compensation claims can only begin once the criminal case has been heard.
+All assault personal injury claims will take a varying amount of times to be resolved but you can usually expect to have to wait a minimum of 6 months before your case is decided upon.